Firearm: History

 An early depiction of a firearm is a sculpture from a cave in Sichuan, China.
 The sculpture dates to the 12th century and represents a figure carrying a vase-shaped bombard, with flames and a cannonball coming out of it.
-The oldest surviving gun, the Heilongjiang hand cannon, was a hand cannon made of bronze, dating to 1288 because it was discovered at a site in modern-day Acheng District, Heilongjiang, China, where the Yuan Shi records that battles were fought at that time.
+The oldest surviving gun, the Heilongjiang hand cannon, was a hand cannon made of bronze, dating to 1288 because it was discovered at a site in modern-day Acheng District, Heilongjiang, China, where the Yuan Shi (History of Yuan) records that battles were fought at that time.
+It describes a Jurchen commander by the name of Li Ting who led a group of soldiers equipped with hand cannons in 1288, to put down a rebellion in the region.
+The History of Yuan reports that the hand cannons not only "caused great damage," but also caused "such confusion that the enemy soldiers attacked and killed each other."
 The firearm had a 17.5 cm barrel of a 2.5 cm diameter, a 6.6 cm chamber for the gunpowder and a socket for the firearm's handle.
 It is 34 cm long and 3.54 kg without the handle, which would have been made of wood.

 The Arabs and Mamluks had firearms in the late-13th century.
 Europeans obtained firearms in the 14th century.
 The Koreans adopted firearms from the Chinese in the 14th century.
 The Iranians (first Aq Qoyunlu and Safavids) and Indians (first Mughals) all got them no later than the 15th century, from the Ottoman Turks.
 The people of the Nusantara archipelago of Southeast Asia used the long arquebus at least by the last quarter of the 15th century.